In this post you will learn …

 4. Childproof Window Blinds

 To prevent accidental strangulation from blind cords, replace all old window blinds with cordless shades.
-If this isn’t an option, you might just want to sit down with your child and review these great childproof window safety videos from Parents for Window Blind Safety instead.
+If this isn’t an option, you might just want to sit down with your child and review these great childproof window safety from Parents for Window Blind Safety instead.

 5. Childproof Window Stops